mysy00/samp-plugin-crashdetect/README.md

 Configuration
 -------------

-CrashDetect reads settings from server.cfg, the server configuration file.
+CrashDetect since the release of version 4.23 reads settings from config.json, the open.mp configuration file.
 This is done during plugin loading, so if you change any settings you will probably need to restart your server.